-Newborn babies (under 6 weeks) are generally good sleepers during the day.
-They are still quite sleepy and may even sleep from one feed to the next.
+Newborn sleep might not seem like a big deal at first.
+Your newborn baby (under 6 weeks) is wired to sleep a lot in the early days.
+In fact, most newborns are generally good sleepers during the day and may even sleep from one feed to the next.
 They are very likely to wake to feed as often at night as during the day – usually 3 hourly.

 It is relatively simple to improve your baby’s night-time sleep by keeping night feeds strictly business affairs.
-Here are 5 simple tips to differentiate night-time from day:
+Here are 5 simple tips to help your newborn differentiate nighttime from daytime:

 - Try not to smile or talk to your baby at night – keep these happy interactions for day light hours.